Last Updated on February 14, 2022

 You don’t need to look up every food choice you make to see how it ranks for potassium, but when you make an effort to eat more whole, unprocessed food that includes a mix of produce and legumes (as well as fish, meat and dairy if you eat them), you’ll likely hit your goal for potassium as well as lots of other important nutrients that support better health.

 What’s your daily diet like?
-Do you get enough potassium to reap its health benefits?
+Do you get enough to reap the health benefits of potassium?

-Disclaimer: I’m not a physician, nor do I play one on the internet.
+Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are referenced above.
 Please consult them for more information and a licensed professional for personalized recommendations.

 Photo credits: Mike Licht, Hans Splinter,Taavi Randmaa, cookbookman17, Steven Jackson, Pamela Bates, theilr, Miyuki Kobayashi via Flickr